Vocations to the Diaconate, the Priesthood and Religious life

 To want to be a priest or a deacon is to want to serve; to glorify God through prayer and a life dedicated to being good news as well as talking about it.
 It is about involving oneself in people’s lives – in their celebrations, in life changing moments of birth marriage and death and in helping people understand God’s presence in their lives.
 It is about celebrating important moments in the life of individuals and the community through the Church’s sacraments.
 It is about believing the ‘kerygma’ – “That God loves us so much that he sent His son Jesus who died for us and who is with us every moment of every day to heal, forgive and strengthen us”

-If you feel that God is calling you to something MORE then get in touch with Fr David for a chat.
+If you feel that God is calling you to something MORE then get in touch with the clergy in your Parish for a chat.